Skin school, Skincare

 *Affiliate links below.

-Tiina Orasmäe-Meder and Oksana Shatrova, in their book “The Science of Beauty” recommend using products with 0.5-5% niacinamide – that is, the ingredient works even in small doses.
+Tiina Orasmäe-Meder and Oksana Shatrova, in their book “The Science of Beauty,” recommend using products with 0.5-5% niacinamide – that is, the ingredient works even in small doses.
 Paula Begun’s team notes that the most effective concentration is from 2%.
 It allows you to eliminate inflammation and post-inflammatory marks.

 A study published in the Journal of Clinical and Aesthetic Dermatology puts numbers between 2.5 and 5%.
 These doses work for acne, blemishes, and wrinkles.
+Other studies have shown that niacinamide effectively lightens hyperpigmentation at 4-5% concentrations.

-But on the cosmetic market, products with a higher concentration: of 6-10% niacinamide in serums and creams are not uncommon.
+But on the cosmetic market, products with a higher concentration: of 6-10% and even 20% niacinamide in serums and creams are not uncommon.
 In one of the articles of the International Journal of Toxicology, it is noted that the concentration of niacinamide in cosmetics up to 5% does not irritate – either instantaneously or as a result of a cumulative effect.
 Higher doses of the vitamin may cause reddening of the skin.
 Keep this in mind, especially if you have sensitive skin.

 • 1-2% for dry skin